parseshyam/slack-form/README.md

 ##### 2. `renderForm`

-`renderForm` is same as `renderModal` only difference it just returns the slack blocks instead of entire slack's modal.
+`renderForm` is same as `renderModal`.
+The only difference is it returns the Slack blocks instead of the entire Slack modal.

 ```javascript
 const { renderForm } = SlackFormManager.create(form, stateValues);